alexporcayo903/Py_rates/README.md

 rosrun my_package_name my_node.py turtle2
 ```

+After you start the second turtle there will be a two second delay from rospy.sleep(2).
 Be careful to note the names of the turtles.
 These names need to be exatly set to run the two turtles at the same time.
+If you would like to change the turtle names you can go to everywhere that each turtle is named and change it to the desired name.
+The names of your package and node can be whatever you choose.
 This works by using a roswait command expecting the exact name specified in the code for the second turtle(or third).
 This code is designed to run 2-3 turtles at once using given points from the maze generator.
 These points are hard set in the file due to ros1 timming constraints and our limitations using a virtual machine.

 ### How to use map to gazebo: